HL7/PDDI-CDS/pages/_includes/cds-service-spec.md

-# <span style="color:silver"> 3.1.16 </span> Advanced Implementation
+# <span style="color:silver"> 3.3.0 </span> Advanced Implementation

 The Advanced Implementation is a proposed target to optimize PDDI CDS artifacts.
-It builds on the Basic Implementation; however, implementors MUST select either Basic or 2 Implementation and *not* both.
+It builds on the [Basic Implementation](#-320--basic-implementation); however, implementors MUST select either Basic or Advanced Implementation and *not* both.
 This section does not provide a comprehensive overview of the implementation but highlights deviations from the Basic Implementation above.

 Differences between the Basic and Advanced Implementations include: